Morning Blue Light Therapy for TBI, Alzheimer’s, Parkinson’s, and Glymphatic Drainage in ME/CFS and Long Haul. Methylene Blue Implications.

 Summary

 Blue Light Therapy may be something to consider in cases where glymphatic drainage issues are suspected or confirmed through testing.
-Testing via Vibrant America can provide additional information related to Aquaporin-4.
-Although the Alzheimer’s testing to date is on mice, the results certainly look interesting.
+Testing for anti bodies related to Aquaporin-4 can be informative, as can genetic testing for specific variants / mutations on AQP-4.
+Although the Alzheimer’s and Parkinson’s testing to date is on mice, the results certainly look interesting.
 Blue light devices are readily available and inexpensive.

 References: